SmileDailyGoodLife/python_learning/README.md

 # Python Programming Basics: Data Structures and Algorithms

-This repository contains a Jupyter notebook that provides a comprehensive introduction to fundamental Python programming concepts, including regular expressions, arrays, linked lists, and other essential data structures.
+This repository contains Jupyter notebooks that provide a comprehensive introduction to fundamental Python programming concepts, including regular expressions, arrays, linked lists, and other essential data structures.
 Each section includes explanations, examples, and practical exercises.

 ## Table of Contents